xiaoyanlong/evo_sex_role/README.md

 We offered two parameter settings：

-1. The baseline scenario where mating is randome and only care strategies can evolve.
+1. The baseline scenario where mating is random and only care strategies can evolve.

 2. The scenario considering weak parental synergy (σ = 0.05).